Politics of the United Kingdom: Non-Parliamentary political parties

 The Women's Equality Party (WEP) was founded in 2015.
 The party gained its first elected representation in the 2019 United Kingdom local elections, winning one local councillor seat on Congleton Town Council.
 The party has no other elected representation at any other level of governance.

 The Libertarian Party was founded in 2008 and has contested several local elections and parliamentary constituencies.
 It has no elected representatives at any level of governance.

 The English Democrats was founded in 2002 and advocates England having its own parliament.
 The party's candidate was elected mayor of Doncaster in 2009, before resigning from the party in February 2013.

 Other parties include: the Socialist Labour Party (UK), the Socialist Party of Great Britain, the Communist Party of Britain, the Socialist Party (England and Wales), the Socialist Workers Party, the Liberal Party, Mebyon Kernow (a Cornish nationalist party) in Cornwall, the Yorkshire Party in Yorkshire, and the National Health Action Party.
-The Pirate Party UK existed from 2009 to 2020.
+The Pirate Party UK existed from 2009 to 2020, before being relaunched in 2023.

 Several local parties contest only within a specific area, a single county, borough or district.
 Examples include the Better Bedford Independent Party, which was one of the dominant parties in Bedford Borough Council and led by Bedford's former Mayor, Frank Branston.
 The most notable local party is Health Concern, which controlled a single seat in the British Parliament from 2001 to 2010.

 The Jury Team, launched in March 2009 and described as a "non-party party", is an umbrella organisation seeking to increase the number of independent MPs.

-The Official Monster Raving Loony Party was founded in 1983.
+The Official Monster Raving Loony Party (OMRLP) was founded in 1983.
 The OMRLP are distinguished by having a deliberately bizarre manifesto, which contains things that seem to be impossible or too absurd to implement – usually to highlight what they see as real-life absurdities.
 It is effectively regarded as a satirical political party.